Nonlinear Full Information and Moving Horizon Estimation: Robust Global Asymptotic Stability: Preliminaries and Setup

 for all ${a, b, a_{i} \in \mathbb{R}}$ and ${K_1, K_2 \in \mathbb{N}}$.
 Furthermore, let the ${\plus}$ operator always be applied after multiplication, i.e.,

 \end{defn}

 \begin{rem} Note that Definition~\ref{defn:placeholder} allows for two interpretations of the placeholder ${\plus}$.
 However, the represented operation needs to be chosen for the entire argumentation of the present work and not locally on a term-by-term basis.
-To represent this global choice, the terms \emph{max-based} and \emph{sum-based} formulations are used in the following.
+Precisely, the reader can exchange the ${\plus}$-symbol \emph{everywhere} in this paper by \emph{either} ${\max}$ \emph{or} ${+}$.
+To compare the implications of this global choice, the terms \emph{max-based} and \emph{sum-based} formulations are used.
+In all arguments below, only such modifications are applied that hold for both operations alike.
+(In the limited cases where a concrete operation is needed or intended we explicitly keep the ${\max}$ or ${+}$ operation.)
 Although the two operations represented by ${\plus}$ share certain properties such as associativity and commutativity, maximization and summation are in general not exchangeable of course.
-In this context, an important difference is that maximization is distributive with respect to ${\mathcal{K}}$-functions, while summation is not, i.e.,
+In this context, an important difference is that maximization is distributive with respect to ${\mathcal{K}}$-functions, while summation is not, i.e., ${\kappa(\max \{ a, b \}) = \max \{ \kappa(a), \kappa(b) \}}$ and ${\kappa( a + b ) \neq \kappa(a) + \kappa(b)}$. \end{rem}

-In order to ensure that all arguments remain valid independent of whether ${\plus}$ represents maximization and summation, only such modifications are applied that hold for both operations alike.
-To this end, we keep using ${\max}$ and ${+}$ in situations where no exchange is allowed or intended. \end{rem}

 The notion introduced in Definition~\ref{defn:comparisonfun} and \ref{defn:placeholder} allows to formulate time-discounted i-IOSS, which serves as detectability condition in the following.